GodrieMaxime/sandbox/README.md

 The project isn't using `Typescript` but just `PropTypes` as I thought it would be faster to set everything up in he 3 hours.
 The API is handled with `Unsplash API` and `Axios`, I used `axios` to make sure it was a promise based HTTP client.
 I kept things simple running into the `App.js` and because the exercise said `screens` it wasn't too clear if you meant pages or not I have kept it on the same page but due to the single page application nature it can trick the user into thinking they are going to a separate part of the application.
 In design it is common to call `screens` different interactions that can happen on the same page.
 The `.env` file is in the frontend although I would prefer to see the API calls happen on a third layer in the backend and not expose API keys.
 It isn't commited on Github and needs to be setup locally.
+Now I understand this is an interview but getting closer to production standards I won't be disclosing my personal key on the email or in the readme.
+I understand it's not ideal but it's best practice.
 The website is `responsive` but by all means so much more needs to be done styling wise for me to be happy about it, although I understand it isn't the focus of the exercise ... `tokens`, `colors`, `sizes`, spacing should be using `rems` etc etc ...
 Appart from that all the `tests` are passing and I tried to give it a little UI kick in the due time.